 - Per the discretion of Public Safety, a police officer (or officers) will be assigned to your event at your expense.

-- Your scheduling venue (Campus Center, Marine Operations, Athletics, Customer Service or Community Relations) will contact you to confirm that your request has been approved, and alert you of any overtime charges associated with serving alcohol at your event (Public Safety Detail) and ask for account information for payment.
+- Your scheduling venue (Campus Center, Marine Operations, Athletics, Customer Service, or Community Relations) will alert you of any overtime charges associated with serving alcohol at your event (Public Safety Detail) and ask for account information for payment.

 - Your caterer should follow the process for obtaining a one-day liquor license.

 The university does not have a liquor license.
 The university requires that the caterer obtain a one day license to serve alcohol from the City of Boston for each event where alcohol will be served.
 This applies to both UMass Boston Dining Services (Sodexo) and off-campus caterers.
 This license is needed no matter what is being served (beer, wine, liquor) and no matter how it's being served (open bar, cash bar, wait-service).
 A one-day liquor license can take up to five or more days to secure and the permit must be received by the scheduling venue at UMass Boston no later than five business days prior to the event date.
 Click to read Boston's requirements for special license applications and download the application.
 The application must be submitted to Boston City Hall with signatures from both UMass Boston Police and from Boston District C-6 Police.
 The scheduling venue and UMass Boston Public Safety will ask the caterer to provide a copy of the one-day liquor license as well as any necessary insurance paperwork before the event takes place.
 The caterer must also have the original license in hand and it should be prominently displayed at the event.

 The university requires that alcohol and food are provided by the same catering company to ensure that there is an appropriate balance of food and alcohol served.
 Alcohol must be purchased and served by the caterer, and cannot be purchased or served by department or organization staff or volunteers.